Iotic-Labs/iotics-tutorials-py/production_ready_examples/iotics-connector-example-follower/README.md

 # Follower Connector

 This module provides an example of a Follower Connector that searches for Sensor Twins with the goal of storing Feed's data about Temperature and Humidity into a Database.
 A Twin Follower is created which waits for new data samples to be received.
-Overall, this module demonstrates how a follower connector can interact with sensor twins, receive feed data, and process it accordingly.
+Overall, this module demonstrates how a follower connector can interact with sensor twins, receive Feed data and process it accordingly.

 ## follower_connector.py

+Defines a **FollowerConnector** class that simulates a connector responsible for:
+1. Creating a Twin Follower;
+2. Searching for the Sensor Twins;
+3. Following the Sensor Twins' Feeds;
+4. Storing the Feed data received into a DB.

-Defines a **FollowerConnector** class that simulates a connector responsible for following sensor twins and receiving feed data about temperature and humidity.
-It defines a method to search for sensor twins based on specific criteria and a method to get feed data from the specified twin and feed.
+It defines a method to search for sensor twins based on specific criteria and a method to get Feed data from the specified twin and Feed.
 This method continuously listens for new data samples and processes them using the **DataProcessor** class.
-A `start` method orchestrates the entire process by creating the twin, searching for sensor twins, following their feeds, and cleaning up afterward.
+A `start` method orchestrates the entire process by creating the twin, searching for sensor twins, following their Feeds, and cleaning up afterward.

 ## main.py

-Initialises the **DataProcessor** and **FollowerConnector** classes and starts the follower connector to listen for feed data from sensor twins.
+Initialises the **DataProcessor** and **FollowerConnector** classes and starts the follower connector to listen for Feed data from sensor twins.

 ## How to access the DB